thushan-123/python-ML/README.md

 Enter a sentence : hate this
 Result : negative

-Enter a sentence : not intersed
+Enter a sentence :  wow intersting
 Result : positive
 ```